openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

 There are several examples of tests that you can check to start building your own.
 Take a look at the [tests/adapters](https://github.com/openlawteam/laoland/tree/master/test/adapters).

-Another important step in the test phase, is to configure the adapter permissions during the DAO creation in the [DAOFactory.js](https://github.com/openlawteam/laoland/blob/master/utils/DaoFactory.js#L140).
+Another important step in the test phase is to configure the adapter permissions during the DAO creation in the [DAOFactory.js](https://github.com/openlawteam/laoland/blob/master/utils/DaoFactory.js#L140).

 ### Adding documentation